retrodev-org/BatchFix/README.md

 # BatchFix
 Utility to logically assess and fix Work Opportunity Tax Credit (WOTC) batch files before state submission.
 This program catches applications that lack a target group or lack required information.
 If possible, it will auto-fix the application.
 If not, the application is brought to the attention of the user for resolution.
+The BatchFix program includes a list of zip codes for Rural Renewal Counties and city names for Empowerment Zones so that these target groups can be automatically assigned.
+Other target groups based on private information are assigned only if there is sufficient information to do so accurately.
+Otherwise the program provides an interface for the user to easily review and correct information.